At Home Resources

 CALLBACKS VIA ZOOM

-Ensure your room has enough light to we can clearly see your face, a light source from in front of your camera is best as opposed to a backlight (where we will only see your silhouette).
+• Ensure your room has enough light so we can clearly see your face, a light source from in front of your camera is best as opposed to a backlight (where we will only see your silhouette).

-If you can, have your device raised or on a tripod with the camera at your eye level.
+• If you can, have your device raised (on some books or boxes) or on a tripod with the camera at your eye level.

-If you are using a laptop, ensure your screen screen is straight, so we don’t see your face at an odd angle.
+• If you are using a laptop, ensure your screen is straight, so we don’t see your face at an odd angle.

 After you’re set up, this is your opportunity to ask the Casting Director or creative team any questions you have about the character, script, or show.